Tashkent Uzbekistan Travel Guide

 This monument commemorates the 1966 Tashkent earthquake, a powerful symbol of the city's resilience and rebuilding efforts.

-Stroll through the narrow alleys and bazaars of the Old City to connect with Tashkent's pre-Soviet heritage.
+Wander through the narrow alleys and bazaars of the Old City to connect with Tashkent's pre-Soviet heritage.

 Tashkent includes a lot of green spaces for relaxation plus fun, offering a respite from the urban environment.

-Uncover Tashkent's lesser-known spots for distinctive experiences.
+Uncover Tashkent''s less-known-known spots for distinctive experiences.

 Experience Tashkent like a local and witness its future developments.